adamsilver/fdpb/03-book-a-flight.md

 Sighted users will see the suggestions appear in the menu as they type, but the act of populating the menu isn't determinable for screen reader users, without leaving the text box to explore the menu.

 To provide a comparable experience (principle 1), we can use a live region as first laid out in chapter 2, “Checkout.”
 As the menu is populated, we'll populate the live region with how many results are available—for example, “13 results available.”
+With this information at hand, users can continue typing to narrow the results further, or they can select a suggestion from the menu.

-Users can then choose to keep typing to narrow the results further or to move to the menu to select a suggestion.
-The `visually-hidden` class is necessary because it's only useful to users relying on audible feedback.
+As the feedback is only useful to screen reader users, it's hidden by using the `visually-hidden` class.

 #### Typing Into The Text Box

-Users are able to type into a text box using their keyboard.
-We can use JavaScript to listen to the `keyup` event and handle various key presses.
+When the user types into the text box, we need to listen out for certain keypresses using JavaScript.
+To do this, we can listen to the `keyup` event.

 ```JS
 Autocomplete.prototype.createTextBox = function() {